x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/manage-dags.md

 > [!NOTE]
 > When using multiple replication networks, there's no way to specify an order of precedence for network use.
 Exchange randomly selects a replication network from the group of replication networks to use for log shipping.

 In Exchange 2010, manual configuration of DAG networks was necessary in many scenarios.
-By default in Exchange 2013, DAG networks are automatically configured by the system.
+By default in Exchange 2013 and later, DAG networks are automatically configured by the system.
 Before you can create or modify DAG networks, you must first enable manual DAG network control by running the following command:

 ```
 Set-DatabaseAvailabilityGroup <DAGName> -ManualDagNetworkConfiguration $true